Introduction

 end

-• Form Objects: Perfect for forms where data doesn’t need to be persisted, like contact forms, search forms, or API integrations.
+• Form objects where the data isn’t persisted: contact forms, search forms, API payloads.

-• Reform: Provides a robust framework for form objects with validations and composition.
+• Reform — form objects with validations and composition.

 Have comments or want to discuss this topic?